Kremer Project

 History

-Located just 90 km from downtown Montreal but 15 km away from the nearest town center, the Kremer Project spans a region highly favorable for mineral exploration, with strong potential for critical resources such as nickel, copper, and cobalt.
+Located just 90 km from downtown Montreal but 15 km away from the nearest town center, the Kremer Project is

 The drilled zone and the 8 km-long conductive anomaly lies at the junction of the Morin anorthosite and the metasedimentary rocks.
-Very likely of magmatic origin, this system has all of the characteristics necessary for generating a significant amount of sulfides rich in nickel, copper, and cobalt.
+This system has proven to be fertile in nickel, copper and cobalt following 420 laboratory assays done during the fall of 2023.

 In 2022, a helicopter-borne TDEM (Time Domain Electromagnetic) survey identified promising electromagnetic anomalies.
 Ground follow-up confirmed this potential, leading to the registration of 223 mining claims with Quebec’s Ministry of Natural Resources and Forests (MRNF).
 Among the key discoveries was a significant gravitational and electromagnetic anomaly stretching 8 km in the northwestern part of the property.